Saturday, 7 April 2018

 5. Parker Luciani

 Parker is briefly playable in Resident Evil Revelations, and he is awesome.
 He is loyal to his partners, and willing to sacrifice his own life, if it means that it will be easier for them to escape with their own.
 I grew very attached to him as I saw the way he treated the people he worked with, and how much he genuinely seemed to care about people, and the job.
-Also, it is super fun to run around with an axe as a melee weapon.

 4. Ethan Winters